Tips for Studying On-the-Go During Med School

 4. Have the right study tools on hand.

-As we mentioned, Blueprint’s Cram Fighter can be a powerful tool to easily create a personalized med school study plan, no matter the exam.
+As we mentioned, Blueprint’s Med School Study Planner can be a powerful tool to easily create a personalized med school study plan, no matter the exam.

 Additionally, mobile apps like UWorld and Anki can be time-friendly resources.
 If you don’t feel like you can accomplish practice questions during short breaks, you can simply go to the last question you flagged and spend a few minutes on your phone trying to understand the knowledge gap in that specific question.
 If reading is your jam, there are plenty of pocket textbooks for rotations.
 I found this strategy particularly useful because it was a very structured way to spend unstructured time.